 How to Apply

 - Applications will be accepted starting December 1, 2014 through January 23, 2015.
 Please do not submit applications before December 1, 2014.
 Applications submitted early will not be considered.

 - Students accepted into the program will be notified on March 31, 2015.

 - Complete an Application Form.

-- Return the completed Application Form and a copy of your Curriculum Vitae (CV) to the Program Coordinator.
+- Return the completed Application Form and a copy of your Curriculum Vitae (CV) to the Program Coordinator (email@example.com).
 (Please be sure to save the Form to your computer before sending a copy.
 When your Form is completed, attach the file to an email and send it to the address indicated on the Form.)

-The Program provides stipends for students, who are expected to work a minimum of eight weeks, 30-40 hours per week.
+- The Program offers stipends for students, who are expected to work a minimum of eight weeks, 30-40 hours per week.
 Stipend levels are determined based on the student's academic level and amount of outside funding.

 - Medical students are encouraged to apply independently for funding from SPR.
 All students are encouraged to apply for funding through other sources.

 - Students are selected by the Directors based on an assessment of each student's application, research interests, and mentor availability.

 The Summer Student Research Program of the Harvard Program in Neonatology welcomes applications from all qualified candidates and encourages underrepresented groups to apply.